alecbkr/alecbkr/README.md

 I have a particular interest in software engineering and video game design and devlopment.
 I'm always looking to improve and for new projects to work on, even if I sometimes find they may be a little too ambitious.

 ## Language Experience 🛠
-C - my primary language of choice, very confident
-Java - comfortable with a good understanding
+C - my primary language of choice, very confident\n Java - comfortable with a good understanding
 Python - familiar

+## Contact 📞
+You can reach me at alecbakr@gmail.com
 <!--
 **alecbkr/alecbkr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.